scaffold-eth/scaffold-eth/README.md

   // await dex.init(""+(3*10**18),{value:ethers.utils.parseEther('3'),gasLimit:200000})
 ```

-Now when we `yarn deploy` reset our contract should be initialized as soon as it deploys and we should have equal reserves of ETH and tokens.
+Now when we `yarn deploy --reset` and our contract should be initialized as soon as it deploys and we should have equal reserves of ETH and tokens.

 ### Checkpoint 3: Price